What Is Psychosis?

 The National Institutes of Health (NIH) estimates that approximately 3% of Americans will experience psychosis at some time in their lives.
 Because there’s not one specific cause for psychosis, it’s vital to receive a thorough and accurate diagnosis from a qualified healthcare professional.
 Typically, psychosis is diagnosed by excluding all other causes.

-Studies have shown that people who experience a psychosis typically have symptoms for more than a year before receiving treatment.
-To reduce the duration of untreated psychosis, it is important to receive effective treatment as early as possible.
+Studies show that people who experience psychosis typically have symptoms for more than a year before receiving treatment.
+To reduce the duration of untreated psychosis, it’s important to receive effective treatment as early as possible.
 Medication stabilization is the first key in treating psychosis.
 Additionally, reality testing therapies are important in assisting individuals as they become medically stabilized.
 From there, treatment focuses on accepting the disorder, maintaining compliance with medications that relieve symptoms, and re-engaging in social and occupational activities.

 At Pasadena Villa, we treat primary mental health disorders and create clinical interventions to combat psychosis using the most advanced evidence-based methods available.
 We partner with our clients and their families to ensure their needs are met throughout treatment.